-\descr{Implementation Time.} Table~\ref{tab:final_results} compares the average (of 10 runs) training time (in seconds) of our model implemented from scratch (Model $M_{2}$ Plaintext, no DP) and the PyTorch baseline model (Model $M_{2}$ Baseline) on all datasets in Table~\ref{tab:datasets}.
-It is observed that, training on the plaintext, the training time of our implementation is about 100 to 300 times slower than that of the PyTorch baseline.
-We analysed the source code of our implementation and the PyTorch documentation and then concluded three points caused the observation. \begin{itemize} \item Due to the need to incorporate Gaussian-distributed noise, smaller negative numbers may occur, which can lead to data overflow when the activation function sigmoid is entered.
-Therefore the program is designed in such a way that for all model training, the sigmoid will be adjusted to Equation~\eqref{eq:sigmoid}.
+\descr{Implementation Time.} Table~\ref{tab:final_results3} compares the average (of 10 runs) training time (in seconds) of the model $M_2$ implemented from scratch (Model $M_2$, Plaintext, no DP), and the PyTorch baseline model (Model $M_{2}$ Baseline) on all datasets from Table~\ref{tab:datasets}.
+It is observed that, training time in the plaintext of our implementation is about 100 to 300 times slower than that of the PyTorch baseline.
+We analysed the source code of our implementation and the PyTorch documentation and then concluded three points caused this observation. \begin{itemize} \item Due to the need to incorporate Gaussian-distributed noise, smaller negative numbers may occur, which can lead to data overflow when the activation function sigmoid is entered.
+Therefore our program is designed in such a way that for all model training, the sigmoid will be adjusted to Eq.~\eqref{eq:sigmoid}.

-\item Pytorch optimised the low-level implementation for training, i.e., dynamic computational graphs, which means the network behaviour can be changed programmatically at training time to accelerate the training process.
+\item PyTorch optimizes low-level implementation for training, i.e., dynamic computational graphs, which means the network behaviour can be changed programmatically at training time to accelerate the training process.

-\item We implemented more functions to accommodate the ZAMA library~\cite{concrete} that we had to run even in the plaintext case.
-One of the most different points from the general neural network operation process is the way we treat the gradients.
-As discussed in Section~\ref{sec:intuition}, we calculate the two items in Equation~\eqref{eq:two-terms} separately due to the nature of partially encrypted labels.
-Hence, in our code, we defined a separate function for preparing a batch of sample forward propagation results, which are forced to be divided into two items for computation according to the requirements. \end{itemize}
+\item We implemented more functions to accommodate the \concrete{} library~\cite{concrete} even in the plaintext domain.
+A main deviation from the general neural network training is the way we treat the gradients.
+As discussed in Section~\ref{sec:intuition}, we calculate the gradients separately using two pathways depending on unencrypted (from $D_1$) vs encrypted labels (from $D_2$) as shown in Eq.~\eqref{eq:two-terms}.
+Hence, in our code, we defined a separate function for preparing a batch of sample forward propagation results, which are forced to be divided into two terms for computation. \end{itemize}